Dolphin Research

 2025.01.07 03:38

-1. This "sanction" has no impact on Tencent's business at all.
-Referring to the "experience" of companies like Xiaomi, Hesai, and Zhongwei that successfully won lawsuits, Tencent may also have been mistakenly identified as having a subordinate relationship with the Ministry of Industry and Information Technology (possibly just participating in a project of the Ministry), and thus recognized as a "contributor to military-civilian integration."
+1) This "sanction" has no impact on Tencent's business.
+Referring to the "experience" of successfully litigated companies like Xiaomi, Hesai, and AMEC, Tencent may also have been mistakenly identified as having an affiliated or subordinate relationship with the Ministry of Industry and Information Technology (possibly just participating in its projects) and thus labeled as a "contributor to civil-military integration."

-2. Tencent has the opportunity to appeal, and the process will involve some back-and-forth.
-Referring to Xiaomi and Zhongwei, it took 4 months from appeal to final victory and removal.
-Currently, Tencent's official stance is to actively communicate with the U.S. Department of Defense.
+2) Tencent has the opportunity to appeal, and the process will involve back-and-forth.
+For reference, Xiaomi and AMEC took 4 months from appeal to final victory and removal.
+Currently, Tencent has officially stated it will actively communicate with the U.S. Department of Defense.

-3. Although it is highly likely that the misunderstanding can be resolved, in extreme cases, it could be further included in the NS-CMIC list, which would affect investment restrictions from U.S. investors.
-It is expected that there will be a 60-day window period from being included in the NS-CMIC list to its effectiveness.
+3) While the misunderstanding will likely be resolved eventually, in extreme cases, Tencent could be further moved from the CMC list to the NS-CMIC list, which would restrict investments from U.S. investors.
+There is an expected 60-day window from being listed on the NS-CMIC list to its enforcement.

-1. The worst-case scenario of the aforementioned investment restrictions is not completely zero probability, so some funds (mainly foreign capital) will have a risk-averse mentality (including concerns about poor short-term stock performance leading to a chain reaction of early selling), requiring time to digest the negative news.
+1) The worst-case scenario of the aforementioned investment restrictions is not entirely zero-probability, so some funds (mainly foreign capital) may adopt a risk-averse mindset (including chain reactions like selling early due to concerns over short-term stock performance).
+Time is needed to digest the negative news.

-2. The current macro environment is weak, along with a "policy vacuum + exchange rate pressure + Trump’s imminent inauguration."
-Before the two sessions' policy period arrives, expectations are also shifting from strong to weak, and short-term funds' willingness to go long is not strong.
-Therefore, during the process of risk-averse funds selling, the bullish funds themselves are not strong enough to support.
+2) The current macro environment is weak, with a "policy vacuum + exchange rate pressure + Trump's imminent inauguration."
+Before the Two Sessions policy period arrives, expectations are shifting from strong to weak, and short-term funds lack strong buying interest.
+Thus, as risk-averse funds sell, the buying power from bullish funds is insufficient.

 3. Tencent's Valuation and Trading Logic

-1) This year's highlights mainly include WeChat e-commerce, including the synergy of video accounts, small stores, etc., as well as opportunities brought by Gen-AI within the group (advertising, cloud, etc.) and cost reduction and efficiency improvement (content cost optimization, personnel efficiency).
-2) In other core businesses, domestic games may experience slightly slower growth due to a high base, but the pipeline is not lacking, and new games like "Delta Operation" are performing well, maintaining around the 10th place in Steam's online player ranking, and consistently staying in the top 10 of the iOS free list on mobile.
-In the payment business, besides e-commerce bringing incremental growth, the focus is on the recovery of offline consumption and the proactive promotion of consumer loan businesses like installment payments.
+1) This year's focus is on WeChat e-commerce, including synergies with Channels and Mini Stores, as well as opportunities from Gen-AI (advertising, cloud, etc.) and cost optimization (content cost reduction, workforce efficiency).
+2) In other core businesses, domestic games may slow slightly due to high base effects, but the pipeline is not lacking.
+New titles like "Delta Force" are performing well, ranking around 10th on Steam's online player chart and staying in the top 10 on iOS free charts.
+Payment services will see incremental growth from e-commerce, with additional focus on offline consumption recovery and proactive expansion of consumer loans like Fenfu.

 The copyright of this article belongs to the original author/organization.